landlab/landlab/docs/source/user_guide/tutorials.rst

 notebooks <https://ipython.org/notebook.html>`__ that are both unexpanded (so you can run them in an IPython notebook viewer) and expanded (so you can read them like a regular text tutorial) along with code examples.
-Landlab’s tutorials repo can also be accessed from `nbviewer <https://nbviewer.jupyter.org/github/landlab/tutorials>`__.
+Landlab's tutorials repo can also be accessed from `nbviewer <https://nbviewer.jupyter.org/github/landlab/tutorials>`__.

 IPython notebook tutorials